 Alejandra Sanchez (Professor S. Brett DeBoer), Department of Visual Arts, University of the Pacific, Stockton, California, 95211

 The percent of students with disabilities who attend post-secondary education has been significantly less than their non-disabled peers.
-Of those students who were enrolled in a 4-year institution, 42% were students with disabilities and 62% were students without disabilities, causing a 20% gap.
+Of those students who were enrolled in a 4-year institution (add year), 42% were students with disabilities and 62% were students without disabilities, causing a 20% gap.
 It is crucial for secondary students with disabilities to know that their education doesn’t stop after they graduate high school and that there are ways they can succeed in post secondary education.

 The research will document ways in which high schools are educating students with disabilities and what design solutions will help increase the number of students with disabilities that apply to post-secondary education.
-Initial data will be gathered by contacting local school districts.
-The purpose of this data would be out what efforts they have created to help students strive for a post high school education, conducting surveys with groups of students with disabilities and to learn about the current efforts of groups that help students with disabilities strive in post-secondary education.
+Initial data will be gathered by contacting local school districts, such as the Lodi Unified School District and Stockton Unified School District.
+The purpose of contacting these school districts would be to see what programs they have created to help students strive for a post high school education, to conduct surveys with groups of students with disabilities and to learn about the current efforts of groups that help students with disabilities strive in post-secondary education.

-The most crucial step to decrease the 20% gap is to present this information in a manner that is easily accessible to students with disabilities.
-Possible design solutions include, but are not limited to, a phone application, which would provide resources to students with disabilities, raising awareness of the issue through advertising materials such as posters , which could be placed throughout schools, and clearly stating information found.
-This project will be successful if secondary students use these tools in order to further their education
+The most crucial step to decrease the 20% gap is to present this information in a manner that is visually clear and easily accessible to students with disabilities.
+Possible design solutions include, but are not limited to, a phone application, which would provide resources to students with disabilities and raising awareness of the issue through advertising materials such as posters , which could be placed throughout schools.
+The project will prove to be successful when the app is in place and only then will we be able to measure its effectiveness by conducting surveys and research to see if the 42% gap has decreased.